Dosage Form: tablet

 The concomitant administration of Mercaptopurine with other hepatotoxic agents requires especially careful clinical and biochemical monitoring of hepatic function.
 Combination therapy involving Mercaptopurine with other drugs not felt to be hepatotoxic should nevertheless be approached with caution.
 The combination of Mercaptopurine with doxorubicin was reported to be hepatotoxic in 19 of 20 patients undergoing remission-induction therapy for leukemia resistant to previous therapy.

-Mercaptopurine recipients may manifest decreased cellular hypersensitivities and decreased allograft rejection.
+Immunosuppression: Mercaptopurine recipients may manifest decreased cellular hypersensitivities and decreased allograft rejection.
 Induction of immunity to infectious agents or vaccines will be subnormal in these patients; the degree of immunosuppression will depend on antigen dose and temporal relationship to drug.
 This immunosuppressive effect should be carefully considered with regard to intercurrent infections and risk of subsequent neoplasia.

-Mercaptopurine can cause fetal harm when administered to a pregnant woman.
+Pregnancy: Pregnancy Category D. Mercaptopurine can cause fetal harm when administered to a pregnant woman.
 Women receiving Mercaptopurine in the first trimester of pregnancy have an increased incidence of abortion; the risk of malformation in offspring surviving first trimester exposure is not accurately known.
 In a series of 28 women receiving Mercaptopurine after the first trimester of pregnancy, 3 mothers died undelivered, 1 delivered a stillborn child, and 1 aborted; there were no cases of macroscopically abnormal fetuses.
 Since such experience cannot exclude the possibility of fetal damage, Mercaptopurine should be used during pregnancy only if the benefit clearly justifies the possible risk to the fetus, and particular caution should be given to the use of Mercaptopurine in the first trimester of pregnancy.

 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking the drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing potential should be advised to avoid becoming pregnant.

-The safe and effective use of Mercaptopurine demands close monitoring of the CBC and patient clinical status.
-After selection of an initial dosage schedule, therapy will frequently need to be modified depending upon the patient’s response and manifestations of toxicity.
-It is probably advisable to start with lower dosages in patients with impaired renal function, due to slower elimination of the drug and metabolites and a greater cumulative effect.
+General: The safe and effective use of Mercaptopurine demands close monitoring of the CBC and patient clinical status.
+After selection of an initial dosage schedule, therapy will frequently need to be modified depending upon the patient's response and manifestations of toxicity.
+It is probably advisable to start with lower dosages in patients with impaired renal function, due to slower elimination of the drug and metabolites and a greater cumulative effects.

-Patients should be informed that the major toxicities of Mercaptopurine are related to myelosuppression, hepatotoxicity, and gastrointestinal toxicity.
+Information for Patients: Patients should be informed that the major toxicities of Mercaptopurine are related to myelosuppression, hepatotoxicity, and gastrointestinal toxicity.
 Patients should never be allowed to take the drug without medical supervision and should be advised to consult their physician if they experience fever, sore throat, jaundice, nausea, vomiting, signs of local infection, bleeding from any site, or symptoms suggestive of anemia.
 Women of childbearing potential should be advised to avoid becoming pregnant.

-(Also see WARNINGS: Bone Marrow Toxicity.)
-It is recommended that evaluation of the hemoglobin or hematocrit, total white blood cell count and differential count and quantitative platelet count be obtained weekly while the patient is on therapy with Mercaptopurine.
+Laboratory Tests: (Also see WARNINGS, Bone Marrow Toxicity) It is recommended that evaluation of the hemoglobin or hematocrit, total white blood cell count and differential count, and quantitative platelet count be obtained weekly while the patient is on therapy with Mercaptopurine.
 Bone marrow examination may also be useful for the evaluation of marrow status.
 The decision to increase, decrease, continue, or discontinue a given dosage of Mercaptopurine must be based upon the degree of severity and rapidity with which changes are occurring.
 In many instances, particularly during the induction phase of acute leukemia, complete blood counts will need to be done more frequently than once weekly in order to evaluate the effect of the therapy.
 If a patient has clinical or laboratory evidence of severe bone marrow toxicity, particularly myelosuppression, TPMT testing should be considered.

-Genotypic and phenotypic testing of TPMT status are available.
+TPMT Testing: Genotypic and phenotypic testing of TPMT status are available.
 Genotypic testing can determine the allelic pattern of a patient.
 Currently, 3 alleles—TPMT*2, TPMT*3A and TPMT*3C—account for about 95% of individuals with reduced levels of TPMT activity.
 Individuals homozygous for these alleles are TPMT deficient and those heterozygous for these alleles have variable TPMT (low or intermediate) activity.
 Phenotypic testing determines the level of thiopurine nucleotides or TPMT activity in erythrocytes and can also be informative.
-Caution must be used with phenotyping since some co-administered drugs can influence measurement of TPMT activity in the blood, and recent blood transfusions will misrepresent a patient’s actual TPMT activity.
+Caution must be used with phenotyping since some co-administered drugs can influence measurement of TPMT activity in blood, and recent blood transfusions will misrepresent a patient's actual TPMT activity.

 There is usually complete cross-resistance between Mercaptopurine and thioguanine.